chiefnoah/dotfiles/README.md

 * `arch/` - contains the `.specificrc` for arch-based distros
 * `debian/` - contains the `.specificrc` for debian-based distros
+* `common/` - contains common shell aliases, functions, environment, and more, for all distros
 * `manual-configs/` - configuration files that require a more manual, involved installation process than merely symlinking
+* `scripts/` - useful scripts that i've written

 ### Backup/Restore/Uninstall